peak-gao/code-notes/JavaScript/js-basics-notes-2.md

 **But does that mean JavaScript actually *has* classes?
 Plain and simple: **No.****

-Since classes are a design pattern, you *can*, with quite a bit of effort (as we'll see throughout the rest of this chapter), implement approximations for much of classical class functionality.
-J**S tries to satisfy the extremely pervasive *desire* to design with classes by providing seemingly class-like syntax**.
+- Since classes are a design pattern, you *can*, with quite a bit of effort (as we'll see throughout the rest of this chapter), implement approximations for much of classical class functionality.
+JS tries to satisfy the extremely pervasive *desire* to design with classes by providing seemingly class-like syntax**.

-While we may have a syntax that looks like classes,** it's as if JavaScript mechanics are fighting against you using the *class design pattern*, because behind the curtain, the mechanisms that you build on are operating quite differently**. **Syntactic sugar and** (extremely widely used) **JS "Class" libraries go a long way toward hiding this reality from you**, but **sooner or later you will face the fact that the *classes* you have in other languages are not like the "classes" you're faking in J**S.
+- While we may have a syntax that looks like classes,** it's as if JavaScript mechanics are fighting against you using the *class design pattern*, because behind the curtain, the mechanisms that you build on are operating quite differently**. **Syntactic sugar and** (extremely widely used)
+    - **JS "Class" libraries go a long way toward hiding this reality from you**, but **sooner or later you will face the fact that the *classes* you have in other languages are not like the "classes" you're faking in JS.

 What this boils down to is that **classes are an optional pattern in software design**, and you have the choice to use them in JavaScript or not.
 Since many developers have a strong affinity to class oriented software design, we'll spend the rest of this chapter exploring what it takes to maintain the illusion of **classes with what JS provides**, and the **pain points** we experience.